steadylearner/Python-Blog/posts/Docker/How to use Docker commands.md

 ---

 You should install Docker first if you haven't yet.
-Simply tpye **$docker** in your machine would show you how to install it.
+Simply type **$docker** in your machine and this would show you how to install it.
 Otherwise, search how to install it in your browser.

-This post is the summary of [Docker Website], [Docker Curriculum] etc. I hope you to read them but you don't have to spend much for them because we will learn how to deploy a web app and microservices to [AWS] with Docker containers later.
+This post is the summary of [Docker Website], [Docker Curriculum] etc. I hope you to read them first but you don't have to spend much time for them.
+We will learn how to deploy a web app and microservices to [AWS] with other [Steadylearner Blog] posts.

 <br />